In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 Features of Insightly

-Opportunities allow a way of managing sales and potential leads.
+Opportunities allow a way of managing the sales process and potential leads.
 They can either be set up manually or automatically created when converting a qualified lead.
 Insightly can calculate the probability of winning.

 The green bar along the top shows the steps taken (or yet to be taken).
 These include prospecting, qualification, analysis, proposal, and negotiation.
 You can set the team member responsible for the opportunity, set the estimated value, and the forecasted close date.